- About Us

 Who is eligible to apply?

-All Indian-based organisations must have current Foreign Contribution (Regulation) Act (FCRA) approval.
+For project proposals in India: To receive a DAP grant, all organisations must have current Foreign Contribution (Regulation) Act (FCRA) approval.
 Information about obtaining FCRA approval can be found here.

 How long can the project run for?

-What DAP funds cannot be used for?
+What DAP funds cannot be used for

 How can we apply?